 As Figure 11 illustrates, most BiH citizens feel that their interests are not represented by any government institutions or bodies at any level.
 For example, only 13 percent of the respondents perceive that their interests are represented by local government, the highest percentage among all government institutions or bodies, followed by neighborhood council (12 percent).
-Less than 10
+Less than 10 percent of BiH citizens feel that they are represented by political parties, cantonal, entity and state level institutions.
+Comparing the results across BiH Entities, RS residents perceive that they are better represented by local and entity government and by entity parliament in comparison to FBiH residents.

 Figure 11.
-Citizens' Perceptions of Government Institutions/Bodies7
+Citizens' Perceptions of Government Institutions/Bodies

 Overall, BiH citizens gave low ratings on the work and services provided by government institutions at all levels.
-About 13 percent of the respondents rated below "4" for the work and services provided by municipality/city level governments on a scale from "1" to "7" with "7" being "extremely poor"; the corresponding percentages are even lower for canto-, entity- and state-level government institutions, as Figure 12 shows.
+About 13 percent of the respondents rated below "4" for the work and services provided by municipality/city level governments on a scale from "1" to "7" with "7" being "excellent"; the corresponding percentages are even lower for canto-, entity- and state-level government institutions, as Figure 12 shows.
 RS residents are more likely to give higher ratings for the work and services provided by entity-level institutions than are FBiH residents.
 The findings are quite similar to the results from 2015 when it comes to citizens' perception on the size of government; the vast majority of BiH citizens perceive the number of government employees as being too high (89 percent in 2016 versus 86 percent in 2015), and the residents of both entities express similar views on this issue (89 percent in both FBiH and in RS).